What is a social worker?

 Social workers provide counselling to individuals and groups, information and links to other support services.

-They will help make sure you get the help you need, such as emergency accommodation, financial support, and health or legal services.
-They will coordinate the different support providers, while advocating for you and helping you to navigate the healthcare system.
+They will help you get the help you need, such as emergency accommodation, financial support, and health or legal services.
+They will coordinate the different support providers, advocate for you, and help you to navigate the healthcare system.

 Social workers may either work directly with individuals and their families, or in policy, education and research to reduce discrimination and other justices.